Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Discussion

+{While our candidate phase to explain the STM experiments is the nematic $3Q$ state, our work also predicts a $1Q$ stripe phase at high doping.
+Since the transition to the $1Q$ state is first order, there may be phase coexistence between the $1Q$ and $3Q$ phases.
+This may be a plausible explanation for the coexistence of $1Q$ and $3Q$ short-range domains observed in Cu-doped~\cite{Novello17} and Ta-doped \cite{Hu24Stripe} samples.
+However, it should be born in mind that such local domains could also be induced by the symmetry breaking due to the local dopants themselves, without the $1Q$ phase being a properly stable phase.
+More work is therefore needed to establish whether a global $1Q$ phase has really been observed. }

-Bulk samples cooled in the presence of circularly polarized light display a longitudinal circular photogalvanic effect which is consistent with $C_3$ symmetry~\cite{Xu20,jog_optically_2023}.
-This light-induced chiral state is therefore different from our proposal, and is likely induced by the condensation of phonons with $M_1^-$ symmetry~\cite{Wickramaratne22} (which is not the leading bulk instability) aided by the presence of circular light.
-By including the coupling to circularly polarized light, our theory could be generalized to address this case, but we emphasize that this light-induced chiral state is unrelated to the one observed in STM.
-It is also worth noting that the mixing of $M_1^-$ and $L_1^-$ phonons has been predicted to stabilize $C_3$-breaking structures as well~\cite{Subedi22}.
+{Finally, as mentioned in Sec.~\ref{subsec:intro_sym_break}, nonlinear transport experiments like SHG and PGE represent ideal probes to determine if inversion is broken}.
+The only experiment showing such behavior used bulk samples cooled in the presence of circularly polarized light, which displayed a longitudinal circular photogalvanic effect consistent with preserved $C_3$ but broken inversion symmetry ~\cite{Xu20,jog_optically_2023}. {This suggests the possibility of a metastable state induced by the light training which is different from the one observed in STM, and it does display true chirality.} This state is likely induced by the condensation of subleading phonons with $M_1^-$ symmetry~\cite{Wickramaratne22} {(see also Table~\ref{tab:symmetry_groups_monolayer})}, or a mix of $L_1^-$ and $M_1^-$ \cite{Subedi22,Kim24seamless}, aided by circularly polarized light.
+By considering the coupling to light in our model, our theory could be generalized to address this case.

-\emph{Discussion.}--- Our prediction of a robust, doping induced $C_3$-breaking phase in TiSe$_2$, motivated by different STM experiments, can solve the long-standing puzzle of the symmetry of the CDW.
-Our theory can be further confirmed with several other probes.
-The existence of a nematic transition can be quantified by elastoresistance measurements which directly measure the nematic susceptibility.
-An early experiment~\cite{Nunex83} indeed detected a sharp change in elastoresistance below 200 K. $C_3$-breaking can also be detected in low frequency Raman as observed in 2H-TaSe$_2$~\cite{Scott83}.
-ARPES experiments may also detect different intensity for the three conduction band pockets in the $C_3$ breaking states.
-Another unique probe to show the existence of the nematic state in monolayer samples is the non-linear Hall effect~\cite{Sodemann15}, which vanishes for $D_3$ symmetry but becomes possible once it is broken.
-We believe our theory, in conjuction with new experiments, will finally serve to settle the symmetry of the CDW states in TiSe$_2$.
+In summary, the main conclusion of this work is that, taking into account all experimental evidence, it appears more likely that an inversion preserving $L_1^-$ nematic state is realized in TiSe$_2$.
+Our work provides microscopic arguments to explain the origin of such state, but we hope further experimental work will contribute to support its existence and settle the important question of the symmetry of the CDW in TiSe$_2$.